wemake-services/wemake-vue-template/template/docs/template/babel.md

 Everything is configured inside `.babelrc`.
 This file is needed for both `nuxt` and `jest`.

-Our configuration does two things:
+Our configuration does several things:

 1. Uses [`vue-app`](https://www.npmjs.com/package/babel-preset-vue-app) preset to be able to work with the latest `js` features, `jsx` and `async` functions
 2. Uses [`flow`](https://www.npmjs.com/package/babel-preset-flow) preset to strip away `flow` types at build time
+3. When running tests we ensure that [`jest` assertions](https://github.com/mattphillips/babel-jest-assertions) will run as expected

 That's it.